MoamenMoatazYoussef/moamens-notes/Java Technologies/Spring & Hibernate/Spring.md

 }
 ```

-#### Step 2 and 3: Creata a constructor in your class for injections, then configure the dependency injection with @Autowired annotation.
+**Step 2 and 3: Creata a constructor in your class for injections, then configure the dependency injection with @Autowired annotation.**<br/>
 Now the TennisCoach class will break since it doesn't fully implement Coach now, so we'll fix that, by:
 - Adding a private FortuneService field to TennisCoach.
 - Implementing getDailyFortune() method and use the new field in it.